+Net cash provided by operating activities totaled \$50.7 million for the year ended December 31, 2013.
 Net cash used in operating activities totaled \$20.7 million and \$181.1 million for the years ended December 31, 2012 and 2011, respectively.
-Net cash provided by operating activities totaled \$9.9 million for the year ended December 31, 2010.
-Net cash provided by operating activities, as adjusted, totaled \$114.7 million, \$135.1 million and \$23.1 million for the years ended December 31, 2012, 2011 and 2010, respectively.
-Net cash provided by operating activities, as adjusted, includes net income, adjustments to reconcile net income to net cash used in operating activities and changes in working capital, including changes in floor plan notes payable and inventory.
+Net cash provided by operating activities, as adjusted, totaled \$72.6 million, \$114.7 million and \$135.1 million for the years ended December 31, 2013, 2012 and 2011, respectively.
+Net cash provided by operating activities, as adjusted by operating activities, as adjusted, includes net income, adjustments to reconcile net income to net cash used in operating activities and changes in working capital, including changes in floor plan notes payable and inventory.